 - Ensure the popup can be closed by hitting the Esc key.

 - Ensure the "focus ring" goes back to the previously focused element after closing the popup.

 2. Evaluating your accessibility level with WAVE, a web accessibility testing tool

-In this section, we will use WAVE, a free testing tool created by WebAIM (2001).
+In this section, we will use WAVE, a free testing tool created by WebAIM.
 When running the test, WAVE flags various accessibility issues which will help us evaluate the compliance level of your website.
 This section will help you understand these flags and their importance.

-Important to note: the report provides you with a general understanding of issues that exist on your site.
-These errors don’t necessarily mean you are incompliant.
+Important to note: The report provides you with a general understanding of issues that exist on your site.
+These errors don’t necessarily mean you are non-compliant.
 You can have 5-10 errors and still be compliant, as WAVE and other tools are not fully accurate.
-Having said that, if you found dozens of issues, you most definitely have accessibility issues.
+Having said that, if you found dozens of errors, you most definitely have accessibility issues.

 accessiBe is a session-based tool that adjusts your site’s accessibility on demand.
 So, If you are testing with WAVE’s chrome extension instead of their website, make sure to first press Tab on the keyboard, and then click the “Adjust website to Keyboard Navigation and Screen reader” button in order for WAVE to evaluate your website in the “Accessible Mode”.